Choosing one act plays for middle school is not an easy task.

 I reached out on our Facebook page for some feedback from middle school teachers: “What are the major factors you need to consider when selecting a one act play for your middle school?”
-You can read and contribute to the discussion here.

 Here are some of the more representative responses we got.